foliant-docs/docs/src/quickstart.md

 In fact, you have already used two preprocessors!
 Check the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
 The first one informs you that the project source has been preprocessed with `mkdocs` preprocessor in order to make it compatible with MkDocs’ requirements, and the second one tells you that <link src="preprocessors/flatten.md" title="Flatten">`flatten`</link> preprocessor was used to squash the project source into one a single file (because Pandoc only works with single files).

-These preprocessors where called by MkDocs and Pandoc backends respectively.
+These preprocessors were called by MkDocs and Pandoc backends respectively.
 You didn’t have to install or activate them explicitly.

 Now, let’s try to use a different kind of preprocessors, the ones that register new tags: <link src="preprocessors/blockdiag.md" title="Blockdiag">Blockdiag</link>.